Tibra: Background

 Tibra was founded in January 2006 near Sydney by Dinesh Bhandari, a former trader at Optiver as well as six other employees who had also came from the same firm.
 Bhandari put in $2 million to start the new venture while the others contributed a total of $4 million.
-Originally the firm was called FTD meaning "Fuck the Directors" in reference to the employees split with management at Optiver Sydney.
+Originally the firm was called FTD meaning "Fuck the Dutch" in reference to the employees split with management at Optiver Sydney.

 The firm quickly turned a profit with its first year making $14 million and its second year making $57 million.

 In 2011, co-founders Bhandari, Glenn Williamson stepped away from day-to-day involvement with the firm to pursue personal interests.

 Although the firm expanded quickly at the beginning, its business slowed for several years and the firm recorded losses.
 As a result, it streamlined the business and closed several overseas offices as well as cut staff numbers.
 Previously Tibra also had offices in Amsterdam, Dubai, Chicago, Hong Kong and Singapore.

 Tibra uses a mix of statistical and fundamental analysis to drive its investment strategies in trading, arbitrage and market making.